caprenter/bingley-music-town/docs/challenge2024.md

 Cornell is one of Bingley's great musical treasures.

 He organises the popular [Buskers Night<i class="fa fa-external-link" aria-hidden="true"></i>](https://www.facebook.com/groups/824997727607702) at [Martinez Wine Bar]({% link _venues/martinez_bingley_wine_shop__wine_bar.md %}) in Bingley, and can be found singing and playing regularly around the district.

+On the day, Cornell called up a couple of friends to help fill the slot left by Fiddle n Feet when they could not perform.
 </div>
 <div class="col-md-6" markdown="1" style="padding: 0 1em">
 <figure class="image">